AlessandroB1298/Mads/README.md

-# Mads The Personal Desktop Assistant
+# Mads The Personal Desktop Assistant☆

 Mads is a langchain agent, that uses multiple tools to create and carry out numerous functions.